random-j-farmer/random-minecraft/_drafts/early-turtle-farm.md

 helmet is a better choice; and I personally do not think that a Potion of the Turtle Master is worth the inventory slot.

+I recommend building this right at the start of the game, or not build it at all.

 ## Well Known Designs

 [Turtle farming](https://minecraft.gamepedia.com/Tutorials/Turtle_farming) has been